+Previous investigations

-Previous investigations Many of the studies up to now on the impact of noise on sleep were based exclusively on questionnaires.
+Many of the studies up to now on the impact of noise on sleep were based exclusively on questionnaires.
 The study subjects themselves provided information every morning about how they had slept.
-Alongside this subjective perception, however, it is also important to make objective measurements of the various physical reactions during the night.
-These so-called polysomnographic investigations (E Glossary "Polysomnography") of sleep are much more complicated, especially if they are not carried out in the sleep lab (Glossary), but in the homes of the study subjects.
-Only a few noise impact studies before NORAH used this method outside of the sleep lab.
-The most extensive study of this kind to date was carried out in 2001 and 2002, examining the sleeping habits of a total of 64 people in the proximity of Cologne/ Bonn Airport.
-The results of this study are taken into account among other things in the so-called Frankfurt Night Index ( Glossary "Frankfurt Aviation Noise Indices").
-This is used regularly to calculate at which places in the Rhine-Main Region and how frequently people experience additional, measureable wake-up reactions ( Glossary) between 22.00 and 06.00 hrs because aircraft are taking off or landing in the proximity.
-It is entirely unclear, however, whether the situation at Cologne/Bonn Airport with an almost constantly high number of nocturnal freight flights in the years 2001/02 can even be applied to the Frankfurt region more than ten years later.
-Answering this question is also one of the tasks of the NORAH sleep study.
+Alongside this subjective perception, however, it is also important to make objective measurements of the various physiological reactions during the night.
+These so-called polysomnographic investigations (glossary "Polysomnography") of sleep are much more complicated, especially if they are carried out not in the sleep lab (glossary) but in the homes of the study subjects.
+Only a few noise impact studies before NORAH used this method.
+The most extensive study of this kind to date was carried out in 2001 and 2002, examining the sleeping habits of a total of 64 people in the proximity of Cologne/Bonn Airport.
+The results of this study are taken into account among other things in the so-called Frankfurt Night Index (glossary "Frankfurt Aircraft Noise Indices").
+This is used regularly to calculate at which places in the Rhine-Main Region and how frequently people experience additional, measureable wake-up reactions (glossary) between 10 p.m. and 6 a.m. because aircraft are taking off or landing in the proximity.
+It is entirely unclear, however, whether the situation at Cologne/ Bonn Airport, with an almost constantly high number of nocturnal freight flights in the years 2001/02, can be applied to the Frankfurt region more than ten years later.
+Answering this question is also one of the tasks of the NORAH Sleep Study.

 New noise backdrop, new sleep patterns?